DiegoLittle/FastAPI-Postgres-JWT-API/README.md

-# FastAPI Boilerplate with PostgreSQL and SQLAlchemy with JWT authentication
+# FastAPI Boilerplate with PostgreSQL, SQLAlchemy and JWT authentication

 ### Features
 - Dockerized with Dockerfile and docker-compose to run the postgres database